Siyah Beyaz Aşk

-Siyah Beyaz Aşk (English title: Price of Passion) is a Turkish romantic drama television series starring İbrahim Çelikkol, Birce Akalay, Muhammet Uzuner, Arzu Gamze Kılınç, Ece Dizdar and Deniz Celiloğlu.
+Siyah Beyaz Aşk (transl.
+Black and White Love) is a Turkish romantic drama television series starring İbrahim Çelikkol, Birce Akalay, Muhammet Uzuner, Arzu Gamze Kılınç, Ece Dizdar and Deniz Celiloğlu.
 It premiered on Kanal D on October 16, 2017 and concluded on May 28, 2018.

 Synopsis

 When doctor Aslı decides to help out someone and sees something she shouldn’t have seen, she learns two things.
 One, she accidentally helped a mafia leader.
 Two, he wants to kill her.
 That drastically changes as Ferhat, the mafia leader finds out Aslı has a brother in the police department.
 Not wanting to make the situation worse Ferhat gives the doctor an ultimatum:

 Marry him and take his last name.